UK Bat Care Network FAQs

 - Leicestershire and Rutland

-We also include veterinary practices and wildlife hospitals on the Network if they can verify that any staff handling bats will be trained and vaccinated against rabies.
+We also include veterinary practices and wildlife hospitals on the Network if they can verify that any staff regularly handling bats will be trained and vaccinated against rabies.
 If you work for a vet practice or wildlife hospital and would like to join the Network, please contact the Bat Care Co-Ordinator directly.

 I’m under 18, can I join the Network?